CREATING A DNA PRINTER FOR PROTEIN OR ANTIBODY PRODUCTION:

 THE ENGINEERING BEHIND GREAT PRODUCTS

-The finished product met the client’s performance requirements, and kept within applicable budget and schedule constraints.
+The finished product met the client’s performance requirements, and kept within budget and schedule constraints.
 It was successfully introduced into the market by SGI as the DNA Printer BioXp 3200 and won the 2015 North American Synthetic Biology New Product Innovation Award from Frost & Sullivan.
-US patent 9 446 407 was issued for the lid mechanism designed by a NOVO engineer.
+US patent 9 446 407 was issued for the novel lidding mechanism.